 Since then, Cape Town has grown considerably in size and importance.
 It is now Africa’s third largest economic hub city.
 It’s also hosted major international events; in 2010 it hosted nine games of the Fifa World Cup and in 2014 was the World Design Capital.

-WHAT TO DO IN CAPE TOWN
+WHAT TO SEE AND DO IN CAPE TOWN

 Flanked by imposing Table Mountain, Cape Town’s attractions are numerous and varied in type and location.